 Social Housing was the outcome of two years’ studio research and was produced in order to raise awareness, champion great architecture, client‑side processes and provides meaningful case studies so that students and housing professionals of all kinds might think differently and public housing standards can be raised.

-Social Housing was launched by an accompanying exhibition of the same name hosted at the RIBA, in London between April – May 2017.
-Due to high demand the publication is now on its second print run.
+The publication was launched by an accompanying exhibition of the same name hosted at the RIBA, in London between April – May 2017.